SRGSSR/srganalytics-apple/docs/GETTING_STARTED.md

 - Your application might observe web navigation (e.g. by implementing `WKNavigationDelegate` if you are using `WKWebView`) and inhibit navigation to tracked SRG SSR websites.
 Alternatively it can force tracked SRG SSR websites to be opened in the device browser instead.

 Should you have to display web content within your application, please thoroughfully check that Mediapulse requirements are fulfilled, otherwise your application might be excluded from official reports when tested.

+#### Examples

+- News application displaying articles from the companion website as HTML.
+- Login web page displayed using `ASAuthenticationServices`, which itself uses the in-app browser for presentation.

 ## Measuring application functionalities